Ben-Hur (1959 film): Critical reception

-There was some criticism, however.
 Crowther felt the film was too long.
-Scheuer, while mostly praising the film, felt that its biggest fault was "overstatement", and that it hammered home at points long after they had been made.
+Scheuer, while generally praising the film, felt that its biggest fault was "overstatement", and that it hammered home at points long after they had been made.
 He singled out the galley rowing sequence, Jesus's journey to the place of crucifixion, and nearly all the sequences involving the lepers.
 He also lightly criticized Charlton Heston for being more physically than emotionally compelling.
 John McCarten of The New Yorker was more critical of Heston, writing that he "speaks English as if he'd learned it from records".
 Film critic Dwight Macdonald also was largely negative.
-He found the film so uninvolving and lengthy that he said, "I felt like a motorist trapped at a railroad crossing while a long freight train slowly trundles by."
-British film critic John Pym, writing for Time Out, was equally dismissive, calling the film a "four-hour Sunday school lesson".
-Many French and American film critics who subscribed to the auteur theory of filmmaking saw the film as confirmation of their belief that William Wyler was "merely a commercial craftsman" rather than a serious artist.
+He found the film so uninvolving and lengthy that he "felt like a motorist trapped at a railroad crossing while a long freight train slowly trundles by".
+British film critic John Pym, writing for Time Out, called the film a "four-hour Sunday school lesson".
+Many French and American film critics who subscribed to the auteur theory saw the film as confirmation of their belief that William Wyler was "merely a commercial craftsman" rather than a serious artist.

-In December 1959, in her review for the London Sunday Times, the veteran English film critic Dilys Powell expressed many serious reservations about the film, but she still lavished praise on the film:
+In December 1959, in her review for the London Sunday Times, the veteran British film critic Dilys Powell expressed many serious reservations but still lavished praise on the film:

-The review aggregator website Rotten Tomatoes reported that 86% of critics have given the film a positive review based on 51 reviews collected, with an average rating of 8.30/10.
+The review aggregator website Rotten Tomatoes reported that 85% of critics have given the film a positive review based on 54 reviews collected, with an average rating of 8.20/10.
 The critics consensus reads, "Uneven, but in terms of epic scope and grand spectacle, Ben-Hur still ranks among Hollywood's finest examples of pure entertainment."
 On Metacritic, the film has a weighted average score of 90 out of 100 based on 9 critics, indicating "universal acclaim".

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.
+The Japanese filmmaker Akira Kurosawa cited this film as one of his 100 favorite films.

+In 2025, The Hollywood Reporter listed Ben-Hur as having the best stunts of 1959.